chaand625/Deloitte-Interview-Dotnet-Angular-Developer-2024/README.md

   - **Directive**:
     - Task: "Write a directive in Angular."
   - **Component Interaction**:
-    - Question: "How can components interact with each other?"
+    - Question: "What are the different ways components interact with each other?"
   - **RxJS - switchMap vs. mergeMap**:
     - Question: "Explain the difference between switchMap and mergeMap.
 In what scenarios would you use each?"
   - **mergeMap vs. forkJoin**: